gregory-ledenev/java-class-extension/README.md

 ```
 To implement shipping logic for each item, one might be tempted to add a `ship()` method directly to each `Item` class.
 While this is straightforward, it can lead to bloated classes filled with unrelated operations—such as shipping, storing, retrieving from a database, and rendering.

 Instead of mixing these responsibilities, it’s better to keep items as primarily data classes and separate domain-specific logic from them.
-We can create an `Item_Shippable` class that acts as a `Shippable` extension (category).
+We can create an `Item_Shippable` class that acts as a `Shippable` extension (category) and provides a `ship()` method.
 This class must implement the `DelegateHolder` interface to allow it to work with items.
 Then we should subclass `Item_Shippable` and provide class extensions for each particular `Item` classes.
 ```java
 class Item_Shippable implements ClassExtension.DelegateHolder<Item> {
     public ShippingInfo ship() {